Managing money is hard enough, but tie it to trying to afford a high cost of living area and you’re destined for another layer of stress.

 Teamwork makes the dream work.
 Now, I know a lot of us have a fair share of pride, but would you rather be prideful or would you like to live more comfortably?
 The choice, of course, is yours.

-One silver linings to this very expensive cloud – is that it’s easier to earn more money in higher cost of living areas.
+One silver lining to this very expensive cloud – is that it’s easier to earn more money in higher cost-of-living areas.

 With the way the job market is shifting, you wouldn’t be alone in that move.
 Primerica’s report states: